The Archaeology of Greece Tour

 Day 7Meteora

 Meteora, another UNESCO World Heritage Site, consists of a group of monasteries dramatically perched above the plain on rocky stone pillars created by a huge river that flowed through the region millions of years ago.
-Six of the monasteries are still in operation, and the 14th century Great Meteoron is the most significant.
+Six of the monasteries are still in operation, and the 14th-century Great Meteoron is the most significant.

-Dedicated to the Transfiguration and founded by a scholar monk from Mount Athos, it is the highest, largest and oldest of the six.
-The main cathedral is embellished with lovely 16th century frescoes.
+Dedicated to the Transfiguration and founded by a scholar monk from Mount Athos, it is the highest, largest, and oldest of the six.
+The main cathedral is embellished with lovely 16th-century frescoes.
 The second largest is the Monastery of Varlaam.
 According to ancient tales, it took more than twenty years to winch the building materials to the top of the rock.
-Drive to Delphi and overnight in the Amalia Hotel for two nights.
-(B/L/D)

 Day 8 Delphi

 We will spend today in Delphi, a UNESCO World Heritage site.
-This was the home of Apollo and in antiquity people came here to consult the oracle of the god.
+This was the home of Apollo, and in antiquity, people came here to consult the oracle of the god.

-Begin in the Sanctuary of Athena, containing the remains of several buildings including the enigmatic Tholos, a 4th century BC rotunda.
+Begin in the Sanctuary of Athena, containing the remains of several buildings, including the enigmatic Tholos, a 4th century BC rotunda.
 The stunning New Temple of Athena was constructed about 360 BC.

 Walk to the Castalian Spring, where pilgrims who entered Delphi were required to purify themselves.
 Water from these springs provided the cold baths in the Gymnasium for athletes who were in training.